zimo-li23/CE-transfer-learning/README.md

 **Documents:**

-The folder HEA_data contains all the HEA data used to train the model. structure_stat.py is used to statistically analyze structural information to obtain atomic occupantion probabilities. generate.py is used to generate new samples by cluster expansion. main.py is used to train Scratch and Scratch′ models. main_transfer.py is used to train DA and TL models. common.py contains the network structures of machine learning models and defines the generic functions.
+The folder HEA_data contains all the HEA data used to train the model.

+structure_stat.py is used to statistically analyze structural information to obtain atomic occupantion probabilities.

+generate.py is used to generate new samples by cluster expansion.

+main.py is used to train Scratch and Scratch′ models.

+main_transfer.py is used to train DA and TL models.

+common.py contains the network structures of machine learning models and defines the generic functions.

 **Environment Requirements:**
-The basic environment is the PyTorch, and CUDA for GPU machines.
+The basic environment is PyTorch, and CUDA for GPU machines.

+**Workflow:**

+Use structure_stat.py to statistically analyze structural information from the POSCARs.
+This file can be run directly.
+The obtained occupantion probabilities for FCC and BCC are stored separately in fcc_train.csv and bcc_train.csv.

+Use main.py to train Scratch and Scratch′ models.